rackerlabs/design-system/_component_design/toast.md

 - Use human-friendly, complete sentences when you write the notification message.
 For more information about writing notification message, see [Alert and Message Guidelines]({{site.baseurl}}/style/alert-messages.html).
 - The notification message should not exceed more than four lines, excluding the CTA.
 - The user can click close **X** to close the toast.
-- A toast remains open when the user hovers over it and closes when the cursor moves off of it.
+- A toast remains open when the user hovers over it and closes when the cursor moves off of it, provided that the full 10 seconds has elapsed.
 Refer to [Behaviors]({{page.url}}#behaviors) for more information about toast timing.

 {% endcolumn %}